The Brunel Run

 you at the event in the future.

-PLANNING IS IN PROGRESS FOR
+PLANNING IS IN PROGRESS FOR BRUNEL 2026 -

 WATCH THIS SPACE!

-finishing at Barton Camp, Winscombe,
+Brunel 2026 will finish at Barton Camp, Winscombe,

-where there is ample space to
+where there is ample space to socialise and enjoy

-tea all together!
+our afternoon tea all together!
+The dining room at

 The Brunel Run 2025 took place on Saturday 6th September.